-- Diaper rash is any skin irritation on the diaper area.
+- Diaper rash is any skin irritation in the diaper area.
 On average, 35% of all babies suffer from diaper rashes from time to time.

-- Most of the time, baby diaper rash is just normal dermatitis, which is the irritation of the skin.
-This type of nappy rash is easily taken care of, by changing your baby’s diapers more often and applying any good diaper rash cream.
+- Most of the time, baby diaper rash is just typical dermatitis, which is skin irritation.
+This type of nappy rash is quickly taken care of by changing your baby’s diapers more often and applying any good diaper rash cream.

-- Types of diaper rash: Nappy rash can be classified as one of a few things, namely: normal skin irritation, skin infection (yeast diaper rash or fungal diaper rash) or an allergic reaction.
+- Types of diaper rash: Nappy rash can be classified as a few things: normal skin irritation, skin infection (yeast diaper rash or fungal diaper rash), or an allergic reaction.

 A Candida Diaper Rash